ippontech/blog-usa/posts/scala-for-the-arrogant.md

 The answer lies in the intention of the Scala language.
-As its creator, Martin Odersky [put it in an interview] (https://www.signifytechnology.com/blog/2016/10/interview-with-scala-creator-martin-odersky), "Scala was designed to show that a fusion of functional and object-oriented programming is possible and practical."
+As its creator, Martin Odersky [put it in an interview] (https://www.signifytechnology.com/blog/2016/10/interview-with-scala-creator-martin-odersky),
+> Scala was designed to show that a fusion of functional and object-oriented programming is possible and practical."
 If we understand this to be the motivation we can set the proper intention for our study of Scala: when a developer learns Scala they are not just learning a new